 'The Huntsmen are up in America, and they are already past their first sleep in Persia'.

-It was sometime in the 1670’s when introduced to the prophecies of Nostradamus that Browne made his most astounding observations and predictions upon America’s future.
-In his miscellaneous tract – ‘A prophecy concerning the future State of Several Nations’ (Miscellaneous Tract 12) a quasi-oracular pastiche style of the Lyons physician's barely intelligible predictions, Browne questioned the morality of the growing Slave-trade, almost two centuries before the eventual abolition of slavery, declaiming-
+The miscellaneous tract – ‘A prophecy concerning the future State of Several Nations’ (Miscellaneous Tract 12) is a quasi-oracular pastiche of the Lyons physician's barely intelligible predictions, which question the morality of the growing Slave-trade, almost two centuries before its eventual abolition, declaiming-

 'When Africa shall no longer sell out its Blacks to be Slaves and drudges to the American Tracts'.